Lee R. Anderson Sr.

 Lee Reuben Anderson Sr. (born June 22, 1939) is an American businessman and philanthropist.
-He was the owner and chairman of the Minnesota-based API Group Inc., a holding company for numerous construction and fire-protection firms.
+He was the owner and chairman of the Minnesota-based APi Group, a holding company for numerous construction and fire-protection firms.
 His charitable interests include children's health, higher education, and the welfare of American military veterans.

 Biography

 Anderson, an only child, was born in Minneapolis, Minn., and attended the private Breck School, then in St. Paul.
 A lifelong outdoorsman, he spent much of his boyhood at the family home in the Brainerd lakes area north of the Twin Cities.
 At the urging of his father, a successful plumbing contractor, he enrolled at the United States Military Academy at West Point and played football and basketball.
 After he graduated in 1961 with a B.S. in civil engineering, Anderson served in the U.S. Army at Luke Air Force Base in Phoenix, Arizona, where he oversaw materials procurement and construction services and was promoted to first lieutenant.

 In 1964, Anderson returned to the Twin Cities and took over A.P.I.
 Inc. (originally Asbestos Products International), an insulation contractor founded in 1926 as a division of his father's plumbing business.
 After he purchased an industrial fire sprinkler company in 1969, Anderson continued to acquire other firms, primarily in the construction and fire-protection fields.
 The growing conglomerate was renamed APi Group Inc. in 1997.
 On October 1, 2019, Anderson sold his interest in APi Group, Inc. to J2 Acquisition Limited, a SPAC co-founded by Sir Martin E. Franklin.